 Start Building a Profile

 Know as much as you can about the students who said “yes” as well as the students who said “no” or didn’t respond.
 With this information, you can plan a targeted communication plan that can solidify applicants’ choice of your school before you even get to the accept stage.
 Once accepted, you can start to classify those that need a little extra prodding to get them over the finish line.

 Look at all of your competing schools and the dates that they currently have events for accepted students.
 Are you missing an opportunity with students that cross applications?
 Find a sweet spot and plan your events to put your school and message on the best possible terms.
 Even better, get your applicants on campus sooner and more often – before decisions – to events geared toward their individual interests.

 Do you have a coordinated effort for when and how you keep prospects in the loop?
 Does your admission platform help you communicate with your prospects along the way, and is that communication tailored and personalized?
 In the end, it is the personal relationships you develop that will lead candidates to the bottom of that funnel.
-By looking at what your competition is doing and talking to your current students and parents, you might gain insight into opportunities to spread your message at the right time, in the right medium and to the right candidates.
+Look at what your competition is doing and talk to your current students and parents.
+In doing so, you might gain insight into opportunities to spread your message at the right time, in the right medium, and to the right candidates.

 Overall, your office has put a ton of time into each prospect, and you should fight for each enrollment.
 At the end of the day, you need to make sure that you have a plan and stick to it.

 We’d love to hear your stories of enrollment victories and losses.
 Is there one student in particular that you “saved” this year?
 Or did you lose one that you thought was a sure thing?
 Let’s start the conversation, so we can learn together and be better for next year’s cycle.

 Subscribe to get more expert enrollment content sent straight to your inbox.